-deviation above the mean buy from suppliers who are 5.6% larger than firms with an average supply-chain risk, likely because larger suppliers have more resilient operations after the shock.
-They also respond to the shock by buying more from better connected suppliers, measured by the supplier outdegree, as well as buying more from their top supplier.
-Firms who were the most concentrated in their largest supplier prior to the shock, concentrate even more, as evidenced by the 4th quartile analysis.
+In Table 1, we present the difference-in-difference results for various characteristics of suppliers.
+In the top panel, we look at the average size of suppliers, average outdegree, and the share spent on the largest supplier.
+Firms more exposed to the lockdown, concentrate their purchases in larger suppliers.
+More specifically, firms with supplier risk one standard deviation above the mean buy from suppliers that are 5.6% larger than firms with an average supply-chain risk, likely because larger suppliers have more resilient operations after the shock.
+They also respond to the shock by buying more from better connected suppliers (measured by the supplier outdegree) as well as buying more from their top supplier.
+Firms that were the most concentrated in their largest supplier prior to the shock, concentrate even more, as evidenced by the fourth quartile analysis.

 From the second panel of Table 1, we see that firms do not significantly change the number of products they purchase.
-When looking at product complexity measures, we can see a slight increase in the share spent in differentiated products and a slight decrease in the average supply chain depth.
-However, in Appendix Figure A8b we present the event study specification of equation 6 for selected outcomes, and show that highly exposed firms reduce their supply chain depth 6 months after the initial shock.
+When looking at product complexity measures, we can see a slight increase in the share spent in differentiated products and a slight decrease in the average supply-chain depth.
+However, in Appendix Figure A10b, we present the event-study specification of equation 6 for selected outcomes, and show that highly exposed firms reduce their supply-chain depth six months after the initial shock.